eabouche/CryptoClustering-challenge/README.md

 ### Prepare the Data

 1. load crypto market data into a DataFrame
-2. scale the data using StandardScaler from sklearn library
+2. scale the data using StandardScaler from the sklearn library

 ---
 ### Find the Best Value for k Using the Original Scaled DataFrame

-3 use a KMeans model
+3. use a KMeans model
-4 fit scaled data into model
+4. fit scaled data into model
-5 extract inertia_ from model cluster
+5. extract inertia_ from model cluster
-6 create an Elbow Curve with original data to find right number of clusters
+6. create an Elbow Curve with original data to find right number of clusters

 ---
 3. Cluster Cryptocurrencies with K-means Using the Original Scaled Data